collective/sc.recipe.staticresources/README.rst

     as soon as the browsers support more features, your final CSS will automatically cost less bytes.

-Javascript Helper
+JavaScript Helper
 -----------------
-To minimize the complexity when configure the addons that uses this package, there is a little helper created to simplify the configuration creation.
-Let's see how to use this helper.
+There's a little helper created to simplify the configuration burden of add-ons that use this recipe.
+Let's see how to use it:

-1. Create a file package.json with the folloging:
+1. Create a ``package.json`` file with the following:

 .. code-block:: json

     {
-      "name": "my.package.name",
+      "name": "my.package",
       "version": "0.0.1",
-      "main": "app/mypackagename.js",
+      "main": "app/mypackage.js",
       "scripts": {
         "build": "./node_modules/.bin/webpack -p",
         "debug": "NODE_ENV=debug ./node_modules/.bin/webpack --watch",